erred/w/src/ideas.md

 - **tekton webhook interceptor:** cel is nice but a bit too limiting, implement custom interceptor with plugin style
-- **get latest version:**
-  retrieve the latest version of thrid party X from a variety of sources (github, arch, other). update / tag repo and push for ci. partially done for `ci-*` projects on github (with actions)

 ##### _go:_ go core things